 - LSA hours required to support SEND children

-- Suitable resources to support learning
+- The purchase of or making of suitable resources to support learning

-- Appropriate continued professional development for staff
+- Appropriate continued professional development for all staff

 How is the decision made about how much support my child will receive?

 The following are used to organise SEND support and are based on the pupils needs, barriers to learning, stages of development, discussions with teachers, parents, pupils if appropriate and the SENDCo.
 The school may also consider recommendations from external reports, evidence from classroom observations and pupil progress data.
 This support is regularly reviewed with amendments made as necessary.
 The length of intervention may differ depending on the need and the impact of the intervention.

 How can I find information on the local authority’s Local Offer of services and provision for children and young people with special educational needs and disability?